bbc/Imager.js/README.md

 ## Licence

-Imager.js is available to everyone under the terms of the MIT open source licence.
+Imager.js is available to everyone under the terms of the Apache 2.0 open source licence.
 Take a look at the LICENSE file in the code.

 ## Credits